skarpushin/summerb/summerb-easycrud/README.md

 * You'll need to create DB schema somehow else, EasyCrud is not doing this for you.
 * Again, it is not an ORM framework.
-Although there is some beta/draft impl for loading referenced objects, there are sno facilities to serialize object graphs.
+Although there is some beta/draft impl for loading referenced objects, there are no facilities to serialize object graphs.

 ## Tested with

-* Java 11
+* Java 8, 11, 17
 * MariaDB (MySQL) / Postgress

 # How To (with Examples)